April 17, 2011

 Coming Near the LORD–a Reminder

-“So Eleazar the priest took the bronze censers which the men who were burned had offered, and they hammered them out as a plating for the altar, as a reminder to the sons of Israel that no layman who is not of the descendants of Aaron should come before the LORD; so that he will not become like Korah and his company–just as the LORD had spoken to him through Moses.”
+“So Eleazar the priest took the bronze censers which the men who were burned had offered, and they hammered them out as a plating for the altar, as a reminder to the sons of Israel that no layman who is not of the descendants of Aaron should come near to burn incense before the LORD; so that he will not become like Korah and his company–just as the LORD had spoken to him through Moses.”

 Do you know why a rainbow appears in the sky?
 God placed the rainbow in the sky for a sign of a covenant between all flesh and God.
-God said He will remember His covenant between God and Noah, “and every living creature of all flesh; and never again shall the water become a flood to destroy all flesh” (Genesis 9:8-17, pages 12-13).
+God said He will remember His covenant between God and Noah, “and every living creature of all flesh; and never again shall the water become a flood to destroy all flesh” (Genesis 9:8-17).
 God set the bow as a reminder of the covenant and the great judgment He brought about upon the earth with the flood.
 In Numbers, God created a reminder to the people of Israel about His holiness.

 Approaching God in Holiness.
 God taught the people of Israel a painful lesson about the holiness of God and rebellion.
 Whenever we think that we can come near to God on our own terms, or on the basis of our own righteousness, then we violate the holiness of God.
-As sinners, we lack holiness and all our righteousness amounts to filthy garments before God (Isaiah 64:6, page 1171).
+As sinners, we lack holiness and all our righteousness amounts to filthy garments before God (Isaiah 64:6).
 God set out very specific guidelines for anyone approaching His presence in the tent of meeting, and anyone who violated it would be subject to death.
 In this case, when Korah, Dathan and Abiram all decided they could approach God on the basis of their position as Levites, or as children of Israel and, in their minds, privileged and holy people of God and His covenant with Abraham, they were sadly mistaken and taken away in sin.

 So we learn more about drawing near to God today.